MariahCasciola/single-player-tick-tac-toe/README.md

 + This game will strategically play tic-tac-toe against a human player.

-+ The player will always go first, and will always be "X" on their turn.
++ The player will always go first and be "X" on their turn.

-+ Once a player clicks on a cell, the program will place it's piece on the board.
++ Once a player clicks on a cell, the program will place its piece on the board.

-+ When the game is a tie, a cat will render on the screen.
++ A cat will render on the screen when the game is a tie.

 + The CSS code for the cat is credited to this website [here](<https://codepen.io/johanmouchet>).